DiamondLightSource/ulims-json-schemas/docs/readme.md

 A page of [common build or check issues](common_issues.md) starts with some tips and shows messages the jsonschema-tools can cause.
 Expand the message to see cause and fixes.

+## Updating a Schema

+Edit current.json with alterations required.
+Changing the number in $id first is recommended to avoid overwriting existing releases.
+This is very important for schema at 1.0.0 or newer being used by production systems.
+If you forget to change the $id now, a cleanup will be required in many cases after step 6.
+Draft schema can overwrite themselves.

+Commit current.json and in commit message mention: the schema name, version change made to $id and optionally what changed.
+The basic and advanced examples have a changelog.md which is recommended for most schema.
+Example commit message:
+ "Bump schemaD to 1.0.1 using newer ref-schemaE 2.0.6".

 ## Stable and beta releases